Sex Education's Aimee Lou Wood: 'My Character's Sexual Assault Challenged Me'

 Content warning: This article details instances of sexual assault and may be distressing to some readers.

 Sex Education has always strived to explore various facets – the good and the bad – of sex and self-discovery.
-And in its third season being released on Netflix this month, the show will continue exploring a sexual assault storyline in a way not many youth dramas do.
+And in its third season recently released on Netflix, the show continues to explore a sexual assault storyline in a way not many youth dramas do.

 Last season, viewers witnessed Aimee Gibbs (played by Aimee Lou Wood) getting on a bus on her way to school.
 She smiled at a man behind her and he smiled back.
 Moments later, she felt something on her leg – the man had masturbated and ejaculated onto her jeans.